Afrijalrasya/afrijalrasya/README.md

 ## About Me

-Hello!
-I'm **Afrijal Rasya Putra**, an Informatics student who is interested in exploring the world of **Data**.
-Although it's still early in my college journey, I'm excited to learn about how data is processed and turned into meaningful information.
+Informatics undergraduate with a strong interest in **Data Analytics** and technology.
+Currently building practical skills in data processing and analytics through self-learning and hands-on projects while exploring various areas of IT.
+Passionate about solving problems, continuous learning, and creating data-driven solutions.

 📌 I am currently exploring:
-- Python
+- Security analysis
-- concepts of **ETL** and data pipeline workflows

 I love learning and exploring new things, especially those related to data.
 I am currently building my skills gradually and constantly looking for opportunities to grow.
 I am also open to **internships** or **collaborative projects** that can give me hands-on experience and help my learning process.